pfkrajca/CNAttack/README.md

 Repository for CSCB Final Project, Group 6

 ## Description
-___ is a computational tool to identify CNVs.
+CNAttack is a computational tool to identify CNVs.
 This tool allows users to decide on the reference used, including global, cell type, or a reference cluster.

 ## Installation
 1. Clone the respository: